RoturTW/docs/my-account/friend-notes.md

 # Friend Notes

-Friend Notes let you privately store small bits of information about other users on Rotur — similar to Discord-style notes.
+Friend Notes let you privately store small bits of information about other users on Rotur, similar to Discord-style notes.
 These notes are **visible only to you**, never to the other user, and can be used for reminders, context, or anything else you want to remember about someone.

 This feature is **paid**, available to anyone subscribed to any tier on [Ko-fi](https://ko-fi.com/mistium/tiers).